-But China Tobacco Company may have entered like a wolf in sheep’s clothing.
-One school built with its tobacco money is now branded the “Sichuan Tobacco Project Hope Primary School” and its walls adorned with pro-nicotine messages like “Work hard for society!
-Tobacco can help you become an achiever!”
+But the China National Tobacco Corporation may have entered like a wolf in sheep’s clothing.
+One school built with its tobacco money is now branded the “Sichuan Tobacco Project Hope Primary School” and its walls adorned with pro-nicotine messages like “Work hard for society; Tobacco can help you become an achiever!”

 Experts worry the constant exposure to pro-tobacco propaganda may influence the children to become future smoking addicts.
 Some question the legality of such sponsorship.

 “This flies in the face of rules that cigarettes cannot be marketed to children.
-By putting ‘tobacco’ in the name of the school, cigarette manufacturers are actively promoting youth smoking,” Xu Jiahua, vice director of China Tobacco Control Association, said.
+By putting ‘tobacco’ in the name of the school, cigarette manufacturers are actively promoting youth smoking,” Xu Jiahua, vice director of the Chinese Association on Tobacco Control, said.

 Tobacco is a leading cause of cancer and effects of constant exposure to advertisements will mislead students into thinking that smoking is no big deal, he said.